AnswerDotAI/kittytgp/README.md

 # kittytgp

-`kittytgp` is a tiny pure-Python package that renders a PNG with kitty's graphics protocol using Unicode placeholders (`U+10EEEE`).
+`kittytgp` is a small pure-Python package that renders a PNG with kitty's graphics protocol using Unicode placeholders (`U+10EEEE`).

 It follows kitty's tmux/editor-friendly placeholder flow: